rasmusfreund/bioinf-prog-course/book/chapters/04_dealing_with_values.md

 ```

 #### Exercise
-Write these two examples.
+Try these two examples.
 What happens in each case?
+Does it make sense?

 ```python
 x = '72' * 3